Sunday, May 26, 2013

 |The field Thursday afternoon.|

 Rumbly tumbly banished, I took a critical look at the sky.
 I didn’t like what I was seeing: clouds, lots of clouds, including some distinctly dark ones.
-Yes, the weather forecasts I’d had over the last several days had not been overly encouraging, but I hadn’t expected Thursday to be quite this bad.
+Yes, the weather forecasts I’d seen over the last several days had not been overly encouraging, but I hadn’t expected Thursday to be quite this bad.
 Looked to me that if something didn’t change we would not see a cotton-picking thing other than the insides of our eyelids Thursday night.

 Oh, well, such is the life of an amateur astronomer.
 I tried to forget about the clouds and motored up to the Lodge to unpack in my room.
 One of the best features of the Feliciana Retreat Center is its lodge, which, in addition to a beautiful dining area, has a bunch of small motel-like rooms.
 As you may know, your uncle is way past staying in cabins, even the FRC’s relatively nice “cottages,” unless he absolutely has to.
+If I am to have any hope of observing into the wee hours, I must get some rest during the day, and that is simply impossible for me to do in a group cabin, much less a freaking tent.

-I had a good time practicing my sitting out on the field, but there were a lot of hours to fill without talks and vendors and raffles; especially since astronomical twilight would not arrive till well after nine.
+I had a good time practicing my sitting out on the field, but there were a lot of hours to fill without talks and vendors and raffles; especially since astronomical twilight would not arrive till after nine pm.
 When I got tired of sitting, I’d walk over, uncover my pretty new telescope, who’d told me her name was “Mrs. Emma Peel,” organize and reorganize my astro-junk, and sneak another peek at my watch.

 Finally, it was six and time for the first meal of the star party.
 While I’ve occasionally been served something not to my taste, I can say I have never seen poor quality food at FRC.
 It is, in fact, right up there with the best food I’ve eaten at any star party.
 Thursday evening was no exception: uber-tender pot roast, gravy-drenched mashed potatoes, green beans, and a salad bar (yes, a salad bar at a star party).
 The only problem?
 So few of us and so much food made it tempting to go back for seconds—or thirds.

 The food was good, but what I want on my star party menu is observing.
-Back out on the field, it did not appear we were going to get a single helping of that.
+Back out on the field after supper, it did not appear we were going to get a single helping of that.
 The clouds were not scudding off at sundown as they sometimes do; they were getting thicker.
 There was also an undeniable feel of “rain” in the air.
 My pals and I stuck it out till just after ten, at which time we began to feel the occasional raindrop.
 I tucked Mrs. Peel in in her Desert Storm Cover and walked the ¼ mile back to the Lodge.

-Yes, hope is often born anew with the dawn, but I didn’t have any reason to feel hopeful when I strolled into the dining room a little before nine for breakfast.
+Hope is often born anew with the dawn, but I didn’t have any reason to feel hopeful when I strolled into the dining room a little before nine for breakfast.
 The sky was not dark, but it was cloudy, and the rain wasn’t torrential, but it was falling.
 After a simple but good breakfast of eggs, sausage, pancakes, bacon, and biscuits, I grabbed my umbrella and headed to the field to see how the gear had fared.

 Walking up to the observing field, it was clear that while there’d been plenty of rain there hadn’t been a downpour like in 2009 when the access road became a raging river.
 On the field, my tailgating canopy along with everybody else’s was standing unharmed.
 Yes, the observing table and camp chairs and everything else were damp indeed, but I’d had the foresight to put anything that might be harmed by moisture back in Miss Van Pelt before I’d left the field for the first time Thursday night.